The Poultry Industry Council is hosting a webinar on the topic of raising backyard chickens on March 29, 2025. Click here to learn more and register.

 Water, Feed, and Air

-- Do not use surface water as a drinking source.
+- Do not use surface water as a source of drinking water

 Disinfection